Eric Lindsay Gray DFC

 The full cast of “Sherwood’s Queen”, Scots College musical production in 1921.
 Although he cannot be identified Lindsay Gray played one of the maidens.
 Photo Scots College Archives.

 Like his father he may have left school at 12 as there is no known school record for him after 1923.
-Census records before WW2 give his occupation as salesman.
+Census records before WW2 give his occupation as salesman, but his enlistment papers record his occupation as farmer.

-Gray, known as Lindsay, entered the RNZAF on 19 January 1941 and undertook his pilot training at Whenuapai and later Ohakea.
+Gray, known throughout his life as Lindsay, entered the RNZAF on 19 January 1941 and undertook his pilot training at Whenuapai and later Ohakea.
 He left New Zealand for the U.K. on 18 July 1941.

 Pilots course 11c, No. 3 Service Flying Training School, RNZAF Station Ohakea, 14 March, 1941.
 Lindsay Gray 3rd from left, back row.
 Photo Air Force Museum of New Zealand.